Pulling back the layers on Newark news and trends

 Let’s define “murder rate” as murders per 1,000 people.
 We know the FBI reported that Newark had the third-highest murder rate in the United States in 2013.

-But when BrickCityLive.com downloaded the Uniform Crime Report statistics just for New Jersey, we found four municipalities that technically have a higher rate of murders than Newark just in the state: Chesilhurst, then Salem, then Essex Fells, then Trenton, then Newark.
-How is it possible for us to have the third-highest murder rate in the entire country…but the fifth-highest just in New Jersey?
+But when BrickCityLive.com reviewed the Uniform Crime Report statistics for the state of New Jersey alone, we found four municipalities that technically have a higher rate of murders than Newark: Chesilhurst, then Salem, then Essex Fells, then Trenton, then Newark.
+How is it possible for Newark to have the third-highest murder rate in the entire country, but the fifth-highest just in New Jersey?
 Isn’t that a contradiction?

 Not really.
-The reason none of those four was reported is because the Uniform Crime Report only counted cities with a population of 100,000 people or more.
-Chesilhurst and Essex Fells each experienced one murder; the population of those towns is so small that this put their murders per 1,000 people above Newark’s.
+The reason none of those four municipalities was reported is because the Uniform Crime Report only counted cities with a population of 100,000 people or more.
+Chesilhurst and Essex Fells each experienced one murder; the population of those towns is so small that this put their murder rate per 1,000 people above Newark’s.

 But what about Trenton, our state capital?
 Their population of about 85,000 people isn’t huge — but it’s not so small either.
 Still, they don’t make the 100,000 population cut to be included in the ranking.

-Let’s say that instead of counting cities with populations of 100,000 people or more, we counted cities with populations of 50,000 and up.
+Let’s say that instead of counting cities with populations of 100,000 people or more, the crime report counted cities with populations of 50,000 and up.
 If the FBI did that, Newark’s ranking would drop overnight.

 But this wouldn’t change a single thing about 2013.
 At the end of the day, the reported ranking just doesn’t say much about the public safety environment in Newark that is actually useful.